-This paper accompanies the FSA's Consultation Paper CP17-08/T09.
-It sets out the technical specification for our latest fourth Quantitative Impact Study (QIS4) in respect of the valuation of the assets and liabilities and the assessment of capital adequacy of insurers undertaking non-life insurance business, at a 1 in 10 year confidence level.
-The technical specification may be revised following the QIS4 exercise based on the results of that exercise or further developed via the consultative process.
-This technical specification is not (at this stage) the FSA's proposed specification for its new valuation and capital adequacy regime.
+This paper accompanies the FSA's Consultation Paper CP18-03/T04.
+It sets out the technical specification for our latest Quantitative Impact Study (QIS5) in respect of the valuation of the assets and liabilities and the assessment of capital adequacy of insurers undertaking non-life insurance business, at a 1 in 10 year confidence level.
+QIS5 is expected to be the final QIS exercise and so this technical specification is the FSA's proposed specification for its new valuation and capital adequacy regime.